 Seiya Tokui is a researcher at Preferred Networks and also a Ph.D student at the University of Tokyo.
 He received the master’s degree in mathematical informatics at the University of Tokyo in 2012.
-He is the lead developer of the deep learning framework, Chainer.
-His current research interests include deep learning, its software design, computer vision, and natural language processing.
+He is the lead developer of a deep learning framework, Chainer.
+His current research/development interests include deep generative learning and the software design and programming models for deep learning.

 Doctor: Computer Science, U. Tokyo (Apr.
 2016 – Sept.
 2022)